jfashe/ML-Journey-Tracker/myjournal.md

     - 7:24PM, finally starting my ML journey.
     - Learnt basic syntax, variables, and data types in python.
 Mixture of code notes and paper notes.
     - First day of significant progress.
 Finally going to sleep (6/5 1:42AM). night night
+- 6/5/2025 - Week 1 Day 5 (Thursday)
+    - Been calculussing all day.
+Time rn is 4PM, and I'm finishing up the homework.
+    - Made a Notion thingy for my calculus 2 summer class, and I've added my daily ML tasks on there aswell. boo-yah

 ---